Introduction

 Method 2: Using a Distance Matrix

-2. Select a distance matrix input:
+2. Select a distance matrix input either:

 3. OPTIONAL: Enter a value for Perplexity which is a parameter used by the t-SNE algorithm and related to the number of nearest neighbors considered when placing each data point.
 The typical useful range is from 5 to 50 and the default value is 10.